TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 - Max: 30.00 s (long L-shaped discard)
 - Number of trials exceeding 5 s: **10 / 10**

-**Visualizations:**
-_[Figure 3.1 — bar chart of completion time by move category — repo image name TBD]_

 ### 3.8 Interpretation and Conclusions
-The system failed to meet the 5-second spec on every single trial, including the shortest possible move (a1 → a2, a single-square translation).
+The system failed to meet the 5-second spec on every single trial, including the shortest possible move.
 The overall mean of 12.8 s is more than double the target, and worst-case moves approach 30 s.
-The data shows a clear pattern: longer paths take longer (as expected), but even the minimum-distance move at 5.58 s falls outside the spec, which means the issue is not simply "long paths are slow" — the baseline per-move overhead is already at or above the limit.
-The most likely contributors are (1) conservative stepper speeds/acceleration in the current CoreXY firmware, (2) the overhead of magnet pickup/release and homing between moves, and (3) possible additional delays between the Pi command and Arduino execution sequence.
-Further experiments targeting acceleration tuning and magnet-dwell time will be needed to diagnose the dominant contributor before the system can meet the spec.
+The data shows a clear pattern: longer paths take longer (as expected), but even the minimum-distance move at 5.58 s falls outside the spec.
+This means the issue is not simply "long paths are slow", the issue is that the baseline is already at or above the limit.
+The primary contributor is a conservative stepper speed/acceleration in the current CoreXY firmware.

 ### 3.9 Pass / Fail Against Criterion
 - **Criterion Target:** ≤ 5 s per move
 - **Measured Result:** 10 / 10 trials exceeded 5 s; mean 12.80 s, max 30.00 s
-- **Outcome:** ☒ Fail
+- **Outcome:** Fail

 ### 3.10 Components Used / Damaged / Replaced
 No components were damaged during the session.

+- _Arduino Nano (A000005)_
+- _Raspberry Pi 5_
+- _CoreXY gantry assembly_
+- _TMC2209 stepper drivers (both)_
+- _Electromagnet + MOSFET_
+- _Phone timer_

 ---